bentoml/BentoML/bentoml/_internal/bento/README.md

     description=open("README.md").read(),
     models=["iris_model:latest"],
     include=['*'],
-    exclude=[], # files to exclude can also be specified with a .bentomlignore file labels={
+    exclude=[], # files to exclude can also be specified with a .bentoignore file labels={
         "foo": "bar",
     },